 There are many books available today which state that the Bible speaks of a time when a certain group of people, will experience a removal from the planet earth to enjoy a blissful experience with Christ in heaven.
 This period is known as the Rapture.
 While this is taking place the remainder of the world’s population will undergo, it is stated, the ‘Great Tribulation’.
-The purpose of this leaflet is to demonstrate that best selling publications such as ‘The Late Great Planet Earth’, which advance such teaching, are astray from an understanding of the prophetic plan that God has revealed to man in the Bible.
+The purpose of this article is to demonstrate that best selling publications such as ‘The Rapture’ (part of the Left Behind Series), which advance such teaching, are astray from an understanding of the prophetic plan that God has revealed to man in the Bible.

 In unmistakable and precise terms the Bible demonstrates that Jesus is to return to the earth, and with this we have no quarrel.
 In Acts 1:11, the angel said to the disciples “…this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.”
 But for what purpose is he to return?
 Before the birth of Jesus, the angel Gabriel announced to Mary that God would give unto him the throne of David, that he would reign over the house of Jacob for ever.
 Shortly before his death, Jesus in response to Pilate’s question as to whether he was indeed the King of the Jews, explained “My kingdom is not of this world” (Greek kosmos – Order of things).
 The Law of Moses, the order of things then in existence, was not the form of government over which Jesus is to rule.
 However, implied in his answer nevertheless, was the teaching that he would be a king over a kingdom at a future period.
 Other examples could be cited where the Bible confidently predicts that Jesus will return to earth to reign.

 The Rapture theory inconsistent with the Return of Christ